About this listing

 Our home is a joy in progress.
 Our water supply is from our 12,000 gallon catchment tank.
 We use propane fuel to heat our water and for our oven.
-Our current projects include clearing a driveway on our recently purchased 3 acre lot, deconstructing and reconstructing a yurt on this new property, finishing construction of our new carport, remodeling our bathroom, new counter top in our kitchen, constant maintenance, and yard work.
+Our current projects include clearing a driveway on our recently purchased 3 acre lot, deconstructing and reconstructing a yurt on this new property, finishing construction of our new carport (done!), his and hers workshops, remodeling our bathroom, new counter top in our kitchen, constant maintenance, and yard work.

 We are geo-cachers and adventurers.
 We thrive in the rain forest where we do things pono, embracing nature and the aloha spirit.

 Guests have access to the decks on the main house, A`a Casbah, kitchen, our lovely and always heated spa, and are free to roam the property.